-Many know that Oregon is marijuana-friendly, but how about CBD?
-We’ll cover all of the CBD laws and regulations that residents in the Beaver State should know.
+Many know that Oregon is marijuana-friendly, but how about Oregon CBD?
+We’ll cover all of the CBD laws and regulations that residents in Beaver State should know.
 We answer the question “Where to buy CBD oil in Oregon?”.

 Overview of CBD Laws in Oregon